nuxeo/doc.nuxeo.com-content/src/nxdoc/dam/digital-asset-management-dam.md

 ##### Slice Videos

 You can edit the length of the videos using the Video Slice operations.
-The following automation chain will download a zip file with 5-second snippets of the original video:
+The following automation chain will generate a zip file with 5-second snippets of the original video:

 ```
 - Context.FetchDocument